KamranGhasedi/academic-kickstart/content/home/about.md

 # Biography

-My main research interest lies in the field of Machine Learning and Big Data Mining.
-In particular, I focus on the development of efficient algorithms for unsupervised, semi-supervised and weakly supervised learnings on different applications.
+I am a Ph.D. candidate in <a href="http://www.engineering.pitt.edu/Departments/Electrical-Computer/" target="_blank" rel="nofollow"> the Department of Electrical and Computer Engineering</a> at <a href="http://www.pitt.edu" target="_blank" rel="nofollow">Pittsburgh University</a>.
+My supervisor is <a href="http://www.pitt.edu/~heh45/index.html" target="_blank" rel="nofollow">Dr. Heng Huang</a>, and my main research interest lies in the field of Machine Learning and Big Data Mining.
+In particular, I focus on developing efficient unsupervised, semi-supervised and weakly supervised learnings algorithms on different applications.